zibz0017/QuartzVault/content/Parenting.md

 			- Child feels safe to talk to parents.
 Parent needs to be able to respectfully listen and validate the child.
 This can be difficult, particularly when the parent doesn't approve of these feelings.[^8]
 			- Warm to other family members.
 Shalom bayis issues are dealt with privately.[^8]
 			- Don't constantly complain about child's behavior or berate them.[^8]
-			- Dinner table and shabbos/yom tov table is important for developing a warm atmosphere.
+			- Dinner table and שבת/yom טוב table is important for developing a warm atmosphere.
 Parents need to deal with issues (like seating arrangements, etc.) with patience.[^8]
 			- Meal length and discussions should be appropriate for the children.[^8]
 			- Child needs to feel loved unconditionally.
 Even if a child messes up, the parent will approach them with love.
 In the past, this may have been more okay.
 Now it is not.[^8]
 		- Psychological safety: